-6 Click on a pre-existing panel that you want to duplicate and then click the Duplicate button.
+6 Click on a pre-existing panel that you want to duplicate and then click Duplicate .
 The New Name window appears.

 - 7 Enter a name to identify the panel.

 - 8 Click Ok.

-- 9 Configure the panel's properties; see Configuring a Panel's Properties, on page 80.
+- 9 Configure the panel's properties; see Configuring a Panel's Properties, on page 84.